The ParentChild+ program, which is part of a nationwide initiative began in 1965 to prepare children for success in school.

-A trained community-based Early Learning Mentor visits the family home twice weekly for 30 minutes, bringing a book or educational toy that families can keep!
+A trained Early Learning Mentor will visit with the child and caregiver twice a week for 30 minutes.
+Each week the family will receive a free book or educational toy for the family to keep!
 Our mentors share reading and playing skills with caregivers to enhance child development and eventual success in school.
-The program takes place over two-years and runs along with our local public school calendars.
+The program is offered for two years and follows the local public school calendar.

 The key goals of the program are: